TriangleDevOps/policies/speaking-guidelines.md

   audience.
 They're fine to use within the boundaries of the Code of Conduct, but make sure you read the room to see if everyone's catching on.
 When in doubt, explain the meaning behind the GIF, meme or memespeak.
+* Avoid entirely any sexualized text, images, videos, and/or verbal descriptions.

-If you have questions about your talk, whether it's concepts or specific materials, we will be happy to discuss either with you.
+If you have questions about your talk, whether it's concepts or specific materials and it's fitness for presentation to our group, we will be happy to discuss that with you.

 Technically speaking, we can generally accommodate VGA and Mini DisplayPort connections at the venues we use.
 If you need a different video connection,